joysn/leetcode/README.md

 1488_avoid_flood_city.py - Given lakes and value of day on which it rains.  goal is to avoid the flood in any lake.

+848_shifting_letters.py  - We have a string S of lowercase letters, and an integer array shifts.
+Return the final string after all such shifts to S are applied.